Questions About Child Custody

 1. How is child custody determined?

-The Court must make all decisions about custody in the best interests of the children.
-This almost always involves orders providing for frequent and continuing contact between the children and both parents.
+The Court must make all decisions about custody in the Abest [email protected] of the children.
+This almost always involves orders providing for Afrequent and [email protected] contact between the children and both parents.

 There are two kinds of custody: legal and physical.